hornc/CTBASIC/README.md

    * Other byte-based output targets are also a possibility (e.g. audio, serial input to other devices).

 3) Interactive mode:
-   * An optional execution mode whereby when the datastring becomes empty (the standard **halt** condition) the user is prompted for more input to replenish the datastring.
+   * An optional execution mode whereby when the data-string becomes empty (the standard **halt** condition) the user is prompted for more input to replenish the data-string.
 Previous program output could perhaps give the user some guidance on how to binary-encode an appropriate input response.
-   * If a new datastring input is provided, the program resumes with the next cyclic production.
+   * If a new data-string input is provided, the program resumes with the next cyclic production.
    * If no new input is provided, the program halts.